You are currently browsing the tag archive for the ‘male nude photography’ tag.

 And just a bit over one month ago my naked man and I got married.
 I did not really have the time to concern myself with other naked males, but I did think about this topic and where to go from where I’d left off.

 NMHW was born in March 2008.
 At the time I was determined to get the naked male body as a subject of female desire as much into the spotlight as I possibly could.
 I did my research, I shared my thoughts, reviewed some books, movies and magazines and I posted as many beautiful male bodies I could get my hands on.
 Inspired by my experiences with the male customers of the erotic boutique I worked for, I also wrote about male sexuality related themes.
-The feedback on NMHW so far has been amazing, but sadly not amazing enough to continue.
+The feedback on NMHW so far has been amazing, but I am not sure if it is enough to continue…

 When I started this project, I had already thought op some theories why the nude male is such a big deal: see my article The Search for Cock.
 But over time I realized there may be a bigger reason why male nude photography for women is not working: women are not men.